GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (2) And the equality between God the Father and Jesus the Son becomes evident upon examining the Greek phrase ego eimi (“I am”) that Jesus applied to himself when he said to the Jews, “Before Abraham was, I am” (Jn.
 8:58).

- (a)Recall that God told Moises, living out in the desert, to go to Pharaoh “to bring . . . the Israelites out of Egypt” (Ex.
+ (a)Recall that God told Moises, living out in the desert, to go to Pharaoh “to bring …the Israelites out of Egypt” (Ex.
 3:10b).

  When Moses asked God what to call him, in anticipation of the Israelites asking him that question, God said, “Say this to the people of Israel:
  ‘I AM has sent me to you’” (Ex.
 3:14b).